Primus HSM Configuration

 Using HSM Session Objects

-v2.8.20/v2.9.2 or later and session objects enabled.
+v2.8.20/v2.9.2 or later and the "session objects" setting to be enabled.

 (Up to version 2.10 the parameter was called "External Storage").